 Ease of availability is no longer a luxury in businesses but a necessity.
 You want all your applications at your fingertips, accessible as and when you need them.
 With passwordless authentication, the user does not have to scramble for passwords, but, can obtain access just because of the attributes they possess.

 For example, consider a user who wants to access an application, and the desired login method is the OTP linked to their phone number.
 If the user is who they claim to be, then the OTP would reach their phone in seconds, and upon merely entering the same, they have logged in!

 This ensures security because the OTP is unique to the user serving the purpose of ease of use, and the phone is almost with the user, serving the purpose of ease of access as well.

 Multi-factor authentication often created barriers with users having to login multiple times using different factors.
 However, passwordless authentication using IAM can improve user experience radically.

 For example, when a user, who is known to login in from certain device logs in, the user is only prompted with a password or OTP login.
-Now, if the user tries to login, since the attribute of device is different there are prompted with an additional notification on their email ID.
+Now, if the user tries to log in, since the attribute of the device is different there are prompted with an additional notification on their email ID.
 This can ensure the user is who they claim to be.

 Choice of security

 Passwordless authentication gives freedom to the user.
 Remembering passwords, maintaining a record of different passwords safely is a challenge.
 Here the user can select the mode of passwordless authentication they are comfortable with.
 Be it a biometric login, OTP, PIN, and so on.